 Springfield Ballet is committed to making dance accessible to those who might otherwise not have the opportunity to experience the art of ballet.
 Because of community support, the Ballet is able to touch the lives of thousands of deserving children throughout Southwest Missouri each year.

 Dance Chance: Formed in the spring of 2007, Dance Chance exists today as a partnership with Springfield Public Schools, the Community Center of Springfield and Caring Communities to provide free dance instruction to children at low-income schools.
 In winter/spring 2014, Springfield Ballet instructors will travel to McGregor Elementary, Weller Elementary, Williams Elementary and the Community Center of Springfield for weekly dance instruction.
 In early fall, Springfield Ballet provides an in-school demonstration at an all-school assembly for each site.
 At the completion of each spring session, participants demonstrate what they’ve learned for family and friends in a public performance.
 More than two hundred children have benefited from this program since its inception.

-A special thank you to Sunbelt Environmental Services and Mr. & Mrs. Mark Hudson for their support of Dance Chance during the 2013-2014 season.
+A special thank you to Sunbelt Environmental Services, Mr. & Mrs. Mark Hudson, the Springfield Executive Breakfast Club, and Mr. & Mrs. Jim Brandenburgh for their support of Dance Chance during the 2013-2014 season.

 Second Grade Performances: Since 1996, Springfield Ballet has provided busing for every second grader in the Springfield Public Schools system to attend a live, abridged performance of The Nutcracker at the historic Landers Theatre.
 This program is designed to expose all children to the art of ballet at an early age.
 To enhance the learning experience, lesson plans are provided to the schools to be completed before attending the performance.
 For many of the children, this is their first experience being in a live theatre setting and viewing classical ballet.
 More than 35,000 students have been a part of this outreach project since it began!